funktionale-programmierung/bob2015/2021/recording-notes.md

 show, a video feed, and a logo.

 - Download and start OBS.

+- Go to `Preferences` -> `Video`, set both base and output resolution to 1280x720, 30FPS.

 - You'll see a window with a blank area representing a *scene*, which is a particular arrangement of audio and video sources.
 For a